nahid/talk/README.md

 # Laravel-Talk

-Talk is a Laravel 5 based user conversation (inbox) system.
+Talk is a Laravel 5 based user conversation (inbox) system with realtime messaging.
 You can easily integrate this package with any Laravel based project.
 It helps you to develop a messaging system in just few mins.
 Here is a project screenshot that was developed by Talk.

+> Talk v2.1.0 is supported realtime messaging.
+Learn more about [Talk Live Messaging](https://github.com/nahid/talk#realtime-messaging)

 > Talk v2.0.0 just released.
 Do not migrate 1.1.7 to v2.0.0 directly.
 Please try our [sample project](https://github.com/nahid/talk-example) first and then apply it on your project.